-This is an expression of great goodness on the part of God.
-Men sometimes sink into the grave without having apparently accomplished anything worth living for.
-Good men often see life wearing away, and the opportunity of usefulness just about to be circumscribed by the narrow limits of the tomb; and it covers them with shame that they should have lived to so little purpose. and done so little for a redeemed church and a ruined world.
-They know the value of human life. and are grateful for the goodness that still lengthens it out.
+This is an expression of great goodness on the part Men sometimes sink into the grave without having apparently accomplished anything worth living for.
+Good men often see life wearing away, and the opportunity of usefulness just about to be circumscribed by the narrow limits of the tomb; and it covers them with shame that they should have lived to so little purpose, and done so little for a redeemed church and a ruined world.
+They know the value of human life, and are grateful for the goodness that still lengthens it out.
 In this view of the divine goodness in prolonging life, its trials and sorrows can scarcely have a place.
 Those there are whom God spares, both to do and suffer his will; and when they both do and suffer it as they ought, though their race is lengthened out, it is but to enhance their prize; though the conflict may be severe, it is to brighten their crown; and though it be to augment their toil and sorrow, it is also to enlarge their reward.
-That will be the happiest and most honored man in heaven, who has been the holiest, and lived the longest, and done and suffered the most for
+That will be the happiest and most honored man in heaven, who has been the holiest, and lived the longest, and done and suffered the most for God in the present world.
+There is nothing, therefore, equivocal in the proofs of the divine goodness in prolonging human life.

-The preceding thoughts suggest the following reflections:--
+The preceding thoughts suggest the following reflections:-